Adrarion95/tp4git/readme.md

-sdfsdfs just use the .sh their name explain everything
+sdfsdsqdsqfs just use the .sh their name explain everything